Smeins/Smeins/README.md

 * 🌍  I'm based in Germany
 * ✉️  You can contact me at [Smeins](mailto:Sme1ns@proton.me)
 * 🚀  I'm currently working on the automation of jobs and high availability for SAP HANA DB systems.
-* 🧠  I'm using python, sql, yaml and more.
+* 🧠  Atm working with python, sql, yaml and more.
 * 🤝  I'm open to collaborating on database automation and cluster switching.

 Most projects and commits wont be here, if you have any question, feel free to ask me!